-Meath Co.
-Council has approved one food business operator to process acutely injured bovine animals which have been slaughtered on farm and are presented to be dressed and cut for human consumption.
+Mayo Co.
+Council has approved two food business operators to process acutely injured bovine animals which have been slaughtered on farm and are presented to be dressed and cut for human consumption.

 4.1.2 Risk Categorisation

 Article 3 of Regulation (EC) No 882/2004 states that official controls are carried out regularly, on a risk basis and with appropriate frequency, so as to achieve the objectives of this Regulation.